HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Probing a new regime in the nuclear properties of QSOs at EOR

 \subsection{Implications for the $z>6$ AGN population and their detectability in the X-rays}

 Our result represents one of the most significant difference reported so far between QSOs at EoR and those at lower redshifts.
 Given the sample selection, in principle this result should be only valid for the QSO population whose SMBHs underwent a fast mass growth history.
+This includes also the recently discovered $z\approx8-10$ JWST AGN \citep{larson2023,maiolino2023,bogdan2023} which would require $\mseed=10^3-10^4 \msun$ (in Fig.~\ref{hyperion_sample}, left) and hence are expected to have experienced fast mass growth.
 The mild indication (at the $2\sigma$ level) of an increasing $\Gamma$ with increasing $\mseed$, if confirmed, could imply a flattening of $\Gamma$ for QSOs requiring a less extreme $\mseed$/mass growth.
 This would reconcile the X-ray properties of the less extreme \hyp\ QSOs with those reported for normal lower-z QSOs.
 However the real fraction of sources with low $\mseed$ and the presence of a relation between $\Gamma$ and $\mseed$ are still an open issue.
 Hence, we cannot exclude that our results may apply to the entire $z>6$ QSO or AGN population.
 If this is the case, this may have an important impact on the source detectability in future X-ray surveys and on our capabilities to study and understand nuclear accretion mechanisms at EoR.

 Indeed, the predicted 0.5-2~keV and 2-10~keV fluxes for sources with a given 0.5-10~keV luminosity are a factor of $\sim1.9$ and $\sim4.1$ fainter assuming a power-law with $\Gamma=2.4$ instead of a canonical $\Gamma=1.9$ value.
 Alternatively, assuming a power-law with a $E_{cut}$ at 20~keV and $\Gamma=1.9$ at the average redshift of the \hyp\ sample, $z=6.7$, these factors change to $\sim1.3$ and $\sim4.2$, respectively.
 In this case, at higher redshifts (e.g. $z=8$) the detection would be even harder as the factors would increase to $\sim1.4$ and $\sim5.3$, respectively.